p-sun/ARPowerPanels/README.md

 Hello, fellow traveller.

-Whereever you are in your journey of learning or developing, I want to be of use to you.
+Where ever you are in your journey of learning or developing, I want to be of use to you.
 For people still developing their 3D intuition, this can be a playground within a playground.
 Once you start developing, you can use this framework to help you view and debug your scenes live, without having to pause your app.

 *"How far is 30 units?"*